chadrem/workers/README.md

     group = Workers::TaskGroup.new(
       :logger => nil,                   # Ruby logger instance.
-      :pool => Workers::Pool.new        # The workers pool used to execute timer callbacks.
+      :pool => Workers.pool             # The workers pool used to execute timer callbacks.
     )

     task = Workers::Task.new(